Skip to content

 Toshiba Group’s Material Issues

-Strengthen R&D to stimulate innovation
+Strengthen R&D to Stimulate Innovation

 Since its founding, Toshiba Group has been working to solve social issues through its business activities.
 Toshiba will strengthen R&D aimed at stimulating innovation that will achieve carbon neutrality and realize a circular economy while maximizing its potential to the full by leveraging its strengths in technology and diverse development capabilities and combining the power of data with our core business areas of energy, infrastructure and devices.

-FY2023 Key Achievements
+FY2024 Key Achievements

 R&D Strategy